SvenBroeckling/phasesix-rulebook/published/gear_en.md

 * **Price**: the average purchase price of the armour
 * **Weight**: the weight of the armour
 * **Concealment**: how hard is the armour to spot if an observer specifically looks for it?
 * **Encumbrance**: Heavy armour hinders the character in physical actions.
-Encumbrance is subtracted from the character's Dodge value.
+Encumbrance is subtracted from the character's evasion value.

 #### Protection